-I have never met a high level practitioner of any martial art suggest it can be self taught.
+I have never met a high-level practitioner of any martial art suggested it can be self-taught.
 There are laws and rules in using a weapon.
 It is not simply mixing paints and trial and error will produce the tint and hue one wants.
-When you remove a teacher from the learn process you are robbing yourself of hundreds and hundreds of years of experience and knowledge.
+When you remove a teacher from the learning process you are robbing yourself of hundreds and hundreds of years of experience and knowledge.

 When you are just starting out you need the guidance.
 It is integral to learning the correct way.
 It is important to been steered away and shielded from bad habits.
-A teacher never left me incubate on my own and provide no instruction.
-The highest level martial artists are not self taught.
-No one had a history of self-learn sword.
-The rumors that most people latch on to is that Musashi was self taught but that is a myth.
-So let go of the ideas that there is some grand tradition of learning sword by yourself.
+A teacher never left me to incubate on my own and provide no instruction.
+The highest level martial artists are not self-taught.
+No one had a history of self-learning the sword.
+The rumors that most people latch on to is that Musashi Miyamoto was self-taught but that is a complete myth.
+So let go of the ideas that there is some grand tradition of learning the sword by yourself.

-Two reasons to self-learn sword I hear the most;
+Two reasons to self-learn the sword instead of having a teacher that I hear the most;

 - It is expensive.

 - No one to learn from in my area.

 It can be expensive, but it should not be.
 If the cost seems high there might be reasons for that.
 Is it the rent?
 Is it a business-minded sensei?
 Who knows.
 But if the cost is low and it is not manageable for you then you should have a talk with the sensei and see if you can still learn there.

 No one to learn from in my is is a big one.
 That is still not a reason to self-learn the sword.
 You can learn online.
 If you are able to watch YouTube and try to get stuff off there to copy then you can certainly do distance learning with a proper teacher.